AI in Executive Search is the Standard

 What Hasn’t Changed in Executive Search

 Let’s say you have an important senior executive opening.
-Recruiters develop interested, qualified candidates — and yet, in the back of your mind, you’re left with the nagging feeling that the executives may not be the best that the market has to offer.
+Recruiters develop interested, qualified candidates — and yet, in the back of your mind, you’re left with the nagging feeling that the executives may not be the best the market has to offer.
+Most retained executive search firms and most internal executive search teams miss stellar executives who would have been the perfect hire.
+It happens all the time.
+You have to know how to plug the holes in your candidate data.

-AI Is Dependent On Data From Which It Learns
+AI is Dependent On Data From Which It Learns

 Artificial Intelligence Is Designed to Upsell Us